 The Actions & Tools toolbar contains a wide selection of stand-alone options.
-You can open the Project Manager, run the various word count options on a scene or on your entire document, make an external backup and export all of your scenes as a single Word document, or print the structure of your active Document, Research or Fragments tree.
+You can open the Project Manager, run the various word count options on a scene or on your entire document, make an external backup and export all of your scenes as a single Word document.